-The LTC2483 allows a wide common mode input range (0V to V{CC}) independent of the reference voltage.
+The LTC2485 allows a wide common mode input range (0V to V{CC}) independent of the reference voltage.
 The reference can be as low as 100mV or can be tied directly to V{CC} .
-The noise level is 600nV RMS independent of V{REF} .
-This allows direct digitization of low level signals with 16-bit accuracy.
-The LTC2483 includes an on-chip trimmed oscillator, eliminating the need for external crystals or oscillators and provides 87dB rejection of 50Hz and 60Hz line frequency noise.
+The LTC2485 includes an on-chip trimmed oscillator eliminating the need for external crystals or oscillators.
 Absolute accuracy and low drift are automatically maintained through continuous, transparent, offset and full-scale calibration.

-$\Delta \mathcal{T}$, LT, LTC and LTM are registered trademarks of Linear Technology Corporation.
-No Latency $\Delta \Sigma$ and Easy Drive are trademarks of Linear Technology Corporation.
+$\mathcal{L}\mathcal{T}$, LT, LTC, LTM, Linear Technology and the Linear logo are registered trademarks and No Latency $\Delta\Sigma$ and Easy Drive are trademarks of Linear Technology Corporation.
 All other trademarks are the property of their respective owners.
-Patent pending.